Everything's Beautiful

 Everything's Beautiful is an album by American musician Robert Glasper based on Miles Davis' samples.
-It was released on May 27, 2016 through Blue Note/Legacy/Columbia Records.
+It was released on May 27, 2016, through Blue Note/Legacy/Columbia Records.
 Recording sessions took place at Anu It!
 Studio, Brooklyn Recording and the Thingamajig Lab 2 in New York, Klearlight Studios and Precious House Studios in Dallas, the Peanut Gallery and Brightlady Studios in Raleigh, Willow Grove Studios in Australia, State Of The Ark in London, King Creative Studios and Wonderland Studios in Los Angeles, with additional recording at Westlake Recording Studios.
 Production was handled by 9th Wonder, Anu~Sun, Black Milk, DJ Spinna, Erykah Badu, Georgia Anne Muldrow, Hiatus Kaiyote, Jewels, Paris Strother, Rashad Smith, Robert Glasper, and Steve Berkowitz, who also served as executive producer with Adam Block, Erin Davis, Nicole Hegeman and Vince Wilburn.
 It features guest appearances from Bilal, Erykah Badu, Georgia Anne Muldrow, Hiatus Kaiyote, Illa J, Laura Mvula, Ledisi, Phonte, Stevie Wonder and We Are King, as well as contributions from bassists Derrick Hodge, Braylon Lacy and Burniss Travis, guitarists Danny Leznoff, Kyle Bolden and John Scofield, saxophonist Lakecia Benjamin, and keyboardist Joe Zawinul among others.

-In the United States, the album peaked at number 152 on the Billboard 200, at number-one on both the Top Contemporary Jazz Albums and Jazz Albums, at number five on the Top R&B Albums, at number ten on the Top R&B/Hip-Hop Albums, and at number seventeen on the Tastemakers.
-It also reached #50 in Switzerland, #85 in the Netherlands, #94 in Germany, #178 in France, and #44 and #118 in Flanders and Wallonia (Belgium) respectively.
+In the United States, the album peaked at number 152 on the Billboard 200, at number-one on both the Top Contemporary Jazz Albums and Jazz Albums, at number five on the Top R&B Albums, at number 10 on the Top R&B/Hip-Hop Albums, and at number 17 on the Tastemakers.
+It also reached number 50 in Switzerland, number 85 in the Netherlands, number 94 in Germany, number 178 in France, and number 44 and number 118 in Flanders and Wallonia (Belgium) respectively.